taktak-hi/Deep-Learning-Specialization/README.md

 * This course also teaches you how Deep Learning actually works, rather than presenting only a cursory or surface-level description.

 ### Programming Assignments
-* The assignments for this course are as follows:
 * Python Basics with Numpy
 * Logistic Regression with a Neural Network mindset
 * Planar data classification with a hidden layer
 * Building your deep neural network: Step by Step
 * Deep Neural Network Application

 ## 2. [**Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization**](https://www.coursera.org/learn/deep-neural-network/home/welcome)